Brian Austin Green Says His Son Can Wear Dresses If He Wants To

 Fox has also been vocal about the importance of self-expression.

-“I grew up in a Pentecostal household, it’s Southern Christian ... the women in the church are only allowed to wear pants, you can’t wear dresses, you can’t wear make-up or jewelry, so it’s a really sort of oppressive environment to grow up in,” she told Jimmy Kimmel last year.
+“I grew up in a Pentecostal household, it’s Southern Christian ... the women in the church aren’t allowed to wear pants, you can only wear dresses, you can’t wear make-up or jewelry, so it’s a really sort of oppressive environment to grow up in,” she told Jimmy Kimmel last year.
 “But I sort of lean left of that now ...
 Noah wears dresses.
 So, there are no rules.
 You can be whatever you want to be in my house!”

-Note: CORRECTION: A previous version of this story misstated Fox’s quote.
-It has been updated to reflect what she said more accurately.